kannans89/graphql-learning/17.Caching/Caching.md

 ## InMemory Cache

  InMemoryCache is a normalized data store that supports all of Apollo Client  features without the dependency on third party javascript library like Redux.
-In some instances, you may need to manipulate the cache directly, such as updating the store after a mutation.
+In some instances, you may need to manipulate the cache directly, such as updating the store after a mutation.**use of inmemory cache**

  To install InMemory cache  into reactjs application we can install apollo-boost package.